nVotesOrg/nMix/README.md

 * Done!

 You can inspect the results of the demo by browsing through the files produced in the repository.
 There should be plaintexts files if the process has ended correctly.
-To restart the process, simply execute the setup script again.
+To reset the process, simply execute the setup script again.
 One way to inspect what's going on during execution is

 ```while :; do tree datastore/repo --noreport; sleep 3; done```